Skip to main content

 Pelvic Health Physiotherapy:

-pelvic organ prolapse – advancing your practice
+Pelvic organ prolapse – advancing your practice

-28 September 2024
+28 September 2024 - online

-£140 POGP member/affiliate
+£275 POGP member/affiliate

-£175 non-member
+£325 non-member

 The course includes: relevant anatomy and physiology; the components of subjective and objective assessment; review of the current research and evidence for treatment; theory of conservative management and surgical treatment options and professional considerations.
-Please note: there are no practical sessions on this course.

-Programme objectives
+Programme objectives:

 To provide evidence based information on the epidemiology, presentation and symptomology of pelvic organ prolpase (POP).